wiseStann/CCollections/README.md

 You want to compile this code and run the binary.
 You can do it with Static and Dynamic Linking:

 * Static.
-To link your code statically, you have to add flag -static to the command and directly tell compiler what the lib he should use: </br>
+To link your code statically, you have to add flag -static to the command and directly tell compiler what the lib should be used: </br>

 (GCC compiler)
 ```